Hutchesons' Grammar School

 Hutchesons' Grammar School is a private, co-educational day school for pupils aged 3–18 in Glasgow, Scotland.
 It was founded as Hutchesons' Boys' Grammar School by George Hutcheson and Thomas Hutcheson in 1641, making it the 19th oldest school in Scotland.

 Prospective pupils must sit an entrance test and interview to gain admission.
 As of 2024, the school has around 1,300 pupils across its Pre-School, Primary and Secondary Schools and is governed by The Governors of Hutchesons' Educational Trust.
 Its current Rector is Mark Ronan.

-Hutchesons' alumni include the former First Minister of Scotland Humza Yousaf, Anas Sarwar, Scottish Labour leader, several members of the House of Lords and the first female lawyer in the United Kingdom.
+Hutchesons' alumni include the politicians Humza Yousaf and Anas Sarwar, several members of the House of Lords and Madge Easton Anderson, the first female lawyer in the United Kingdom.
 Former pupils are known as Old Hutchesonians.